zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 #{{% staticref "files/100 103 1997 Zacary Cotton - Term Project.ipynb" "newtab" %}}Please download my ipynb code here.{{% /staticref %}}

-To successfully execute this .ipynb file, the dirrectory 'boardgamegeek-reviews' must be located within the same dirrectory as this .ipynb file.
+To successfully execute this .ipynb file, the directory 'boardgamegeek-reviews' must be located within the same directory as this .ipynb file and all cells in this .ipynb file must be executed sequentially.

 The boardgamegeek-reviews dirrectory can be obtained from [here](https://www.kaggle.com/jvanelteren/boardgamegeek-reviews).

+In this blog post we will develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10.
+Along the way we explore the application of several different classifier models on a data set consisting of user made comments associated with user selected ratings.

+Of the investigated models, SVM was noticed to consecutively outperform both Naïve Bayes and KNN methods.
+Because of SVM’s success it was chosen as the starting method for learning the data at hand.
+However, even though SVM did outperform the others, its accuracy still struggled greatly to pass the value range 30-32%.

+The challenge became, how to increase this accuracy?
+The answer was, by implementing an optimization idea via ensemble methods.
+So here we develop several model configurations and select the combination that performed best.
+Results demonstrated that there was an increase in accuracy, of some 2.9-4%.

+### Obtaining the Data & Data Pre-processing

-In this blog post we will develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10 values.We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a dirrectory called boardgamegeek-reviews, in csv file named 'bgg-13m-reviews.csv'.
+We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a directory called boardgamegeek-reviews, in csv file named 'bgg-13m-reviews.csv'.

 ```python